chuleh/AWS_SA/10-Storage_Extras.md

 * AWS OpsHub
   * SW you install on your computer to manage snow family device
-  * unlocking and configurin single or clustered devices
+  * unlocking and configuring single or clustered devices
   * launch / manage instances running on Snow devices
   * monitor device metrics
   * launch compatible AWS services on device: EC2 / DataSync / NFS

-⚠️  Solutions Architecture: Snowball into glacier
+⚠️  Solutions Architecture: Snowball into Glacier
 * snowball cannot import into Glacier directly
 * must use S3 first  in combination with a lifecycle policy